-6.152.
+6.169.
 Design of Development

-6.153.
+6.170.
 In the context of a changing world where the pressure of global climate change and its dramatic impacts are likely to affect us all, it is essential that communities take action in their locality and wherever possible seek local solutions and implement, what may sometimes be seen as small steps to encourage developments to be more energy efficient.
 Making use of modern technologies and maximising opportunities to use fewer natural resources for energy and harvesting water for use.

-- 6.154.
+- 6.171.
 Swanton Morley already has a rich variety of architectural styles and distinctiveness that helps to create a village feel.
-New development should consider carefully its form and character. - 6.155.
+New development should consider carefully its form and character. - 6.172.
 The mix and type of housing built in the future is paramount to the sustainable future and community of Swanton Morley.
 At the consultation events, residents have expressed concern at the difficulty in finding appropriate homes for the older generation wishing to downsize whilst being able to stay within the local community.
-Concern was also expressed for the younger generation seeking to rent or purchase their first homes. - 6.156.
+Concern was also expressed for the younger generation seeking to rent or purchase their first homes. - 6.173.
 Integration between new and existing communities is important and can be helped through improved connectivity.

-6.157.
+6.174.
 The Implementation of high quality design that is sensitive to its surroundings and is in keeping.
 The appearance and location of such features should be considered early in the design process to ensure that they are well integrated into development proposals and form part of a cohesive and visually appealing environment.

-- 6.158.
-Norfolk County Council's response to the Pre-Submission Version of the Swanton Morley Neighbourhood Plan requested the inclusion of the following; Norfolk Fire and Rescue Service advocates - The installation of sprinklers in all new developments. - Sprinklers have a proven track record to protect property and lives. - 6.159.
-Therefore, the installation of sprinklers in new development is supported but is not a planning requirement. - 6.160.
-Swanton Morley Parish Council is the relevant authority for street lighting and for the footpath lights which it owns.
-Therefore Criterion 13 has been included in Policy 11 to ensure street lighting provided as part of new developments meets the Parish's configuration and standard. - 6.161.
+- 6.175.
+Norfolk County Council's response to the Pre-Submission Version of the Swanton Morley Neighbourhood Plan requested the inclusion of the following; Norfolk Fire and Rescue Service advocates - The installation of sprinklers in all new developments. - Sprinklers have a proven track record to protect property and lives. - 6.176.
+Therefore, the installation of sprinklers in new development is supported but is not a planning requirement. - 6.177.
 Anglian Water's response to the Pre-Submission Version of the Swanton Morley Neighbourhood Plan requested the inclusion of details of their pre-planning service which includes a capacity check to determine the impact of sewage from a proposed development.
 The assessment should accompany the planning application and with any water drainage solution to be implementation prior to first occupation.

-- 6.162.
-Ambition: This policy seeks to ensure any new development is designed to a high standard and to promote a village community that is vibrant and diverse. - 6.163.
+- 6.178.
+Ambition: This policy seeks to ensure any new development is designed to a high standard and to promote a village community that is vibrant and diverse. - 6.179.
 Community Feedback: Consultation on the emerging Swanton Morley Neighbourhood Plan revealed the following key issues in relation to this theme that the policy seeks to address: - ✓ New developments should be of a density 'in keeping' with the surrounding houses to maintain a village feel: 94% strongly agree or agree and with 6% strongly disagree or disagree. - ✓ Smaller bungalows or houses for older people: 97% strongly agree or agree and with 3% strongly disagree or disagree. - ✓ New developments should include a mix of housing types and sizes especially suitable for the elderly and young: 92% strongly agree or agree, 5% unsure and with 3% strongly disagree or disagree.

-6.164.
-The following plans, documents and strategies support Policy 11:
+6.180.
+The following plans, documents and strategies support Policy 12: